 Focus on outstanding composers and landmark music of Hollywood and Broadway.
 Emphasis on development of listening abilities, and music as a potent dramatic element.
+MUSI 206 meets the LSP requirements for the Aesthetic Mode of Inquiry and the Intercultural requirements.

-MUSI 207 -- Perspectives in Music: Jazz and the American Experience
+MUSI 207 - Perspectives in Music: Jazz and the American Experience